Wacom-Developer/personal-knowledge-library/docs/knowledge/public/wikidata.md

     - Predicate: The property that describes the statement
     - Object: The value of the property for the given item

-    For example, a claim could be "Barack Obama (subject) has a birth-date (predicate) of August 4, 1961 (object)."
+    For example, a claim could be "Barack Obama (subject) has a birthdate (predicate) of August 4, 1961 (object)."
     Claims in Wikidata help to organize information and provide a structured way to represent knowledge that can be easily queried, analyzed, and visualized.